Axel546/VirtualAssistant/README.md

 # VirtualAssistant
-This is a virtual assistant like Alexa.
+This is a virtual assistant like Alexa made in python.